Randy Collins, S.E.

 Project Engineer

-How do you create value for clients (owners and architects) through structural (and civil) engineering?
+How do you create value for clients through structural engineering?

 I engage in every project with the mindset that my design should match the high standards and quality of FTF.
 I do my best to fully understand the scope of a project and my client’s needs before starting.
 Doing so provides the most efficient and suitable solutions, which in the end saves time and money.
 Communication is the key to this approach, so I constantly communicate with all parties involved in the project.

-What are exciting changes in structural (or civil) engineering that make buildings better?
+What are exciting changes in structural engineering that make buildings better?
 The process smoother?

 Structural engineers are adopting new analysis techniques and concepts from other branches of engineering and science more rapidly than ever before.
 To me, one of the most exciting advancements is using cloud-based computation, which fosters more collaborative work and harnesses power in ways that enable structural engineers to efficiently design very complex structures.